 From Waking Up I learned that how we pay attention to the present moment largely determines the nature of our experience and, therefore, the quality of our lives.
-I didn’t realise how much of life is spent in a neurotic trance — the mind racing with self defeating thoughts, gossip and internal arguments — until I started meditating.
-Read this short blog post if you want to better understand what I mean and what I’m continuously working at.
+Naturally I’m a very positive person however I didn’t realise how much of life is spent in a neurotic trance — the mind racing with self defeating thoughts and internal arguments — until I started meditating.

 From Bird by Bird I learned that good writing is about telling the truth and that perfectionism is a form of idealism, while mistakes and messes are an artist’s true friend.
 I don’t need a roadmap before I sit down to write, I simply need to start and the words will flow.
 This is true if you follow the first rule of telling the truth.

 From The Traveler’s Gift I learned to accept full responsibility for my past.
 Where I am today — mentally, physically, emotionally and financially — is a direct result of my past decisions.
 If something is missing in my life it’s not because of other people, my own genetics, or where I grew up, it’s because I decided so.
 Owning this idea of responsibility makes the future exciting because I get to decide it.

 From The Unpublished and Ogilvy on Advertising I learned how to write better.
 Specific tips include writing the way I talk.
 Using short words, sentences and paragraphs.
 Never using jargon words.
 And reading my copy out aloud and then editing it like crazy until it’s crystal clear.